colaprograms/2019-hackathon-ocr-wymbah/README.md

+### An OCR for small pictures with a restricted set of symbols

 An OCR program for small handwritten numbers like 135.8 or 4,2.
 The pictures come from [AI4Good---Meza-OCR-Challenge](https://github.com/Charitable-Analytics-International/AI4Good---Meza-OCR-Challenge).

 Try out the notebooks!